 For this visit’s fish report:

-OFFSHORE: Medium and large Yellowfin Tuna are being landed regularly, as well as good numbers of Blackfin.
-And, surprisingly, some Cobia, as late in the year as it is, are still being found.
+OFFSHORE: Medium and large Yellowfin Tuna are being landed regularly, as well as Blackfin.
+A few swordfish have been sighted, and a few Amberjacks and Cobia are still being fought.

 From the bayou….tight lines and safe boating to all!